ecovision-uzh/ML4PS/README.md

 This course uses **git** and **conda**. **git** and **conda** are standard tools for Machine Learning development in Python (and beyond).
 There are many resources and tutorials online, if you want to learn more.

-If you have never used **git** and **conda**, the following instruction explain how to set them up on your device, how to clone the repository to have the code on your device and how to create the environment to run the code.
+If you have never used **git** and **conda**, the following instruction explain how to set them up on your device, how to clone the repository to have the code on your device, how to create the environment for the course and how to run the code.

 If you do not want to use **git** and/or **conda**, we additionally point to alternative ways to download the code and create an environment for the course.